Review of the Mini Album "Privilege of Evil" by Finnish Heavy Metal Band Amorphis

 There is a cover performance of the song called Vulgar Necrolatry.
 The original song was written by the band called Abhorrence and the vocals for this song are done by vocalist Jukka Kohlemainen.
 This short album is a decent kind of old school death metal album that beats bands like Deicide and it is a good warm up for what was to come next in the career of Amorphis.

-How Does This Album End?
+How Does the Album The Privilege of Evil End?

 The last song called Excursing from Existence has a messy sound to it as it slows down.
 The lyrics are complex and hard to interpret.
 The vocals in 1994, a year after the release of this mini album or EP would be little bit clearer though only slightly.
 This last song sounds a little bit like that song Embodiment from the Heartwork album by Carcass. .